 - Finally, choose text and embellishments.
 I used the fonts under the witches theme as well as others from the text tab.
 For embellishments I used the “magical creatures” as well as “flourishes” under the graphics tab.
 Have fun with it!
 I love playing around with all of the graphics and fonts on PicMonkey* to create something unique.

 Be sure to save each label as a .png file to keep the background transparent.
 After you have created all of the poison labels, insert them into a word document to print.

-And if you want to print off the labels I made click HERE or on the picture below for a downloadable PDF file.
+And if you want to print off the labels I made you can subscribe to get access to the printable library below!